Slow Smoked Pork For a Great Sandwich

 Step 1: Brining the Pork

-To help retain moisture during a long smoke and to add extra flavor to your pork, soak it in a brine.
-Place your pork shoulder into a large gallon bucket, stock pot, or other container big enough to fit it with some room to spare.
-Add in enough apple cider to cover the top (about a quart or so for the size listed in the What You Need section).
+To help retain moisture during a long smoke and to add extra flavor to your pork, take some prep time and soak it in a brine.
+Place pork shoulder into a large gallon bucket, stock pot, or other container big enough to fit it with some room to spare.
+Add in enough apple cider vinegar to cover the top (about a quart or so for the size listed in the What You Need section).

 Step 2: Seasoning the Pork